The Eclectic Jewelery !!

 The fashion of the 1970s

-In very eclectic styles, the jewelry of the 70s are quite heavy, voluminous and often very colorful.
-One could find pieces with ethnic style, others recalling nature with flowers.
-It is at this time that the use of feathers and furs is democratized.
-There is also a return to Ancient Egypt with jewels in the pattern of decorative stone beetles.
+Quite voluminous and often very colorful, they are mostly made of yellow gold and are inspired by African or Amerindian ethnic trends.
+We could find pieces with an ethnic style, others reminding nature with flowers.
+It was at this time that the use of feathers and furs became more popular.
+We also observe a return to the Ancient, to the ancient Egypt with jewels with the motive of scarabs in hard stones.

 Some of the jewels created in the 70s are still very fashionable today and very popular.
 Van Cleef & Arpels’ Alhmambra motif is an example.
 The necklaces, rings or even earrings of this collection are always the bestsellers of the house.

 Piaget’s ultra-flat watches with a decorative stone dial are again in the spotlight today.
 Other brands like Dior are selling such watches today.

 Jean Vendôme represents the best jewelery of the 70s.
 Creator of his 18 years, he knows a fast international success and is rewarded many times.
 In 1969, he was promoted to Officer of the Order of Merit and received the Prix de salon of the French School at the Museum of Modern Art.
 In the 70s, he represents France in many events around the world for jewelry events.
 In 1970, he was the first prize of the Jewelery Designers at the New York International Exhibition.

 Born in North Carolina in 1925, David Webb first served as an apprentice goldsmith to his uncle.
 At 17, he moved to New York where he seduced American high society.

 In addition to his jewelry, he has also designed fashion accessories.
 At the height of glory in the late 1960s, designer David Webb has had a profound impact on American jewelry.
 His jewels combines elegance and perfect technical mastery.
 Using highly skilled craftsmen and experts in gemstone setting and enameling, the jewels are adorned with sparkling colors.